Remote Debugging with PyCharm

 Before you start

-On the local machine, create a pure Python project, as described in the section Creating Empty Project.
+On Windows, create a pure Python project, as described in the section Creating Pure Python Project.

 Creating a deployment configuration for a remote interpreter

-Add a new remote interpreter to the project as described in Configuring Remote Interpreters via SSH specifying the credentials to connect to the remote machine.
+Add new remote interpreter as described in Configuring Remote Interpreters via SSH.

-Once you create the remote interpreter for your project, the corresponding deployment configuration is created.
-To preview it, click Ctrl+Alt+S to open the Settings dialog window on the local machine, then click the Build, Execution, Deployment node and the Deployment node.
+Once you create the remote interpreter, the corresponding deployment configuration is created.
+To preview it, click Ctrl+Alt+S to open the Settings dialog window on the Windows machine, then click the Build, Execution, Deployment node and the Deployment node.

 Now your deployment configuration is ready.